mechmotum/mechmotum.github.io/content/pages/research/bicycle-dynamics-microsim.rst

 Description
 ===========

-Simulated safety assement is valuable prospective tool to understand the impact of new traffic infrastructure and novel innovations in the traffic sector like automated vehicles, cycling assistance systems and intelligent connectivity.
+Simulated safety assessment is a valuable prospective tool to understand the impact of new traffic infrastructure and novel innovations in the traffic sector like automated vehicles, cycling assistance systems, and intelligent connectivity.
-However, current traffic simulations are designed to model traffic flow and do not automatically enable reliable safety assesment, especially for cyclists.
+However, current traffic simulations are designed to model traffic flow and do not automatically enable reliable safety assessment, especially for cyclists.

 In this project, we investigate the influence of bicycle dynamics on the traffic conflict process.
-This aims to improve simulation models towards better representing cyclist behaviour and to add one potentially crucial factor on the way to capturing conflict causality in simulation.
-Understanding the role of vehicle dynamics in conflicts may also contribute to developing safer vehicles, safer infrastructure and future assistance systems.
+This aims to improve simulation models towards better representing cyclist behavior and to add one potentially crucial factor on the way to capturing conflict causality in simulation.
+Understanding the role of vehicle dynamics in conflicts may also contribute to developing safer vehicles, safer infrastructure, and future assistance systems.

-For our analysis we add explicit mechanical models of bicycle dynamics to existing traffic simulation frameworks.
-We collect data of cyclist conflict behaviour in controlled experimental conditions and in natural traffic, calibrate the improved models to the observations and evaluate the model performance in comparison to exisiting models without bicycle dynamics.
+For our analysis, we add explicit mechanical models of bicycle dynamics to existing traffic simulation frameworks.
+We collect data on cyclist conflict behavior in controlled experimental conditions and natural traffic, calibrate the improved models to the observations, and evaluate the model performance in comparison to existing models without bicycle dynamics.

 Cyclist Social Forces